Tobiaslohre/docker-minecraft-homelab/README.md

 The DNS record points to the public IP address, while the router forwards Minecraft traffic on TCP port `25565` to the internal Ubuntu Server running the Docker container.
 ## Screenshots

-The screenshots below show the Docker Compose configuration, the running Minecraft container, and a successful Minecraft client connection on the local network.
+The screenshots below show Docker verification, the Docker Compose configuration, the running Minecraft container, successful port testing, and a Minecraft client connection through the configured domain.

 ### Docker Installation Verified
 ![Docker Installation Verified](./screenshots/docker-installation-verified.png)